Conference papers and presentations

 At a higher level of detail, it is important to assess micro-scale phenomena as well as macro-scale implications.
 A first approach to this is to perform single particle droplet drying experiments and use these to begin to configure a full model by characterising the drying behaviour of the material been dried.
 A well-mixed approximation of the dryer can then be utilised, this approach is often acceptable for smaller dryers, the spatial gradients within the dryer are ignored and residence time of the particles estimated.

 The ultimate goal is to capture the full complex dynamics of mixing, re-circulation, agglomeration and other phenomena in a comprehensive yet efficient manner.
 To achieve this, a novel, advanced process modelling approach can be adopted which couples CFD simulations of the spray drying tower to a population balance, multi-compartment model.
 Coalescence and drying are captured in the model which makes use of the particle trajectories calculated within CFD to inform the multi-compartment model in terms of fluxes between zones.
 Quantifying the role the numerous process inputs have on the fluxes of particles between compartments reduces the need of CFD to increase R&D efficiency.
-Optimising the drying process, while maintaining consistency in the product, may be achieved via a study of key parameters, thus enabling the reduction in energy consumed during the manufacture of the powder and giving further detail on approaches to control the qualities of the final product.
+Optimizing the drying process, while maintaining consistency in the product, may be achieved via a study of key parameters, thus enabling the reduction in energy consumed during the manufacture of the powder and giving further detail on approaches to control the qualities of the final product.

 AIChE 2015 (Salt Lake City, UT, USA, November 8-13, 2015)